MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 The Enrollment Status Page (ESP) displays the status of the complete device configuration process that runs when an MDM-managed user signs into a device for the first time.
 Make sure that your ESP configuration resembles the following, and verify that the assignments are correct.

-For more information about ESP, please refer to [Set up the Enrollment Status Page - Microsoft Intune | Microsoft Docs](/mem/intune/enrollment/windows-enrollment-status)
+For more information about ESP, refer to [Set up the Enrollment Status Page - Microsoft Intune | Microsoft Docs](/mem/intune/enrollment/windows-enrollment-status)

 ### 8. Verify the profile status of the HoloLens devices